burnsba/FracView/FracViewWpf/readme.md

 If invalid parameters are entered as an option a validation error will occur.
 The application will use the last valid setting for this parameter until this is resolved.

 The application supports very limited math operations with the "settings area."
 Supported operations are addition (+), subtraction (-), multiplication (*), and division (/).
 Operator precedence is not gauranteed.
-For example, to double a value, simply append "*2" (or prepeend "2*") in the textbox and then tab out.
+For example, to double a value, simply append "\*2" (or prepend "2\*") in the textbox and then tab out.
 Once the textbox loses focus the text will attempt to be parsed.
 If a math operator is encountered, it will attempt to be applied.

 Here is an example of a validation error, and an expression this is about to divide the current value by 2.